WalrusWarrior/Goblin-Slayer/README.md

                     if yhp <= 0:
                         print("\n- YOU DIED -")
-                        print("You slayed", score, "monsters in your lifespan!") print("Over the course of your adventure you earned", gold, "gold coins!")
+                        print("You slayed", score, "monsters in your lifespan!") print("Over the course of your adventure you earned", gold,"gold coins!")
                     else:
                         print("You now have", yhp, "health left!!")
+                        action = input("What would you like to do? [atk] [run]") while action != "atk" and action != "run":   # checks that you type in a valid command print("invalid input please try again")
                             action = input("What would you like to do? [atk] [run]")
     else:
         if action == "run":
             yhp = 0
             print("\n- YOU RAN AWAY -")
             print("You slayed", score, "monsters in your journey, before wimping out!") print("However, you were able to find", gold, "gold coins!")